 Here's a story that might help put this into perspective.
 Three mountain climbers are dangling from a rope which cannot support their weights.
 It will only support the weight of two people.
 The person lowest down in the chain is seriously injured and likely to die soon.
 The choices are:

 - risk death for all three climbers or

 - cut the rope between the seriously injured person and the other two so that one person will die saving the other two.

-UK law will say that the second option is the "lesser of two evils" so that where there is a need to use animals so long as good experimental practices are used and the animals are treated humanely, experiments on a few animals might be ethical if as a result the rest of the species, the environment or human well-being benefits.
+UK law will say that the second option is the "lesser of two evils" so that where there is a need to use animals, experiments on a few might be ethical if there are benefits to the rest of the species, the environment or humans, so long as good experimental practices are used and the animals are treated humanely.

 Have animal experiments improved human medicine?